bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 The methods shown above (such as `.add_system`) are simply convenience methods that manipulate these public fields.

 Note that each system set that you include requires its own label to allow other plugins to control their order relative to that system set, and allows the central `App` to further configure them as a unit if needed.

-### Standalone `bevy_ecs` usage

-Even if you're just using `bevy_ecs`, plugins can be a useful tool for enabling code reuse and managing dependencies.

-Instead of adding plugins to your app, independently add their system sets to your schedule and their resources to your world.

 ### Hard system ordering rules